 1. Catalogue of the Very Interesting and Valuable Collection of Italian Pictures, of the Rafaelle Period, formed by Edward Solly, Esq., Deceased, Christie & Manson auction catalogue, London, May 8, 1847, p.
 10. The buyer is noted in a sales catalogue annotated by Lord Northwick.
 This annotated sales catalogue was formerly at the Northwick Public Library and is now at Yale University.
 Nothing more is known about the identity of Barrett.

-2. Robinson, J.C.
-Memoranda on Fifty Pictures, Selected from a Collection of Works of the Ancient Masters (London: Whittingham and Wilkins, 1868), 23.
+2. J.C.
+Robinson, Memoranda on Fifty Pictures, Selected from a Collection of Works of the Ancient Masters (London: Whittingham and Wilkins, 1868), p.
+23.